-The Supervisory Board of Powerland AG is composed of three members: Dr. Peter Diesch (Chairman), Volker Potthoff (Vice Chairman) and Hsueh Yi Huang who were all appointed in 2012.
-Dr. Peter Diesch and Volker Potthoff resigned from office after the Annual General Meeting on 26 March 2014.
-The term of Hsueh Yi Huang will expire after the Annual General Meeting in 2015.
+The Supervisory Board of Powerland AG is composed of three members: Mr. Binghui Lu (Chairman), Stephan Oehen (Deputy Chairman), each appointed on the Annual General Meeting on 26 March 2014, and Hsueh Yi Huang, who was appointed in 2012.

 The Supervisory Board appoints the members of the Management Board and is entitled to dismiss them for good cause.
 It advises the Management Board on how to manage the Company and supervises its management activities.
 Pursuant to the German Stock Corporation Act, the Supervisory Board may not engage in management activities.
 However, under the Articles of Association or the Management Board's respective rules of procedure, the Management Board must obtain the Supervisory Board's approval for certain transactions, usually prior to the implementation of such measures or transactions.
 Powerland's Supervisory Board has not set up any committees, in particular, it does not have an audit committee or a remuneration committee.